talwat/blog/docs/about.md

 ---
 title: "About"
 desc: "Who I am"
-longDesc: "Who I am and all about me, some facts about me, and my hobbies."
+longDesc: "Who I am, and my hobbies."
 ---

 ## About me

--   🖥 My main passion is programming and computers.
--   🐧 I like linux & open source software.
--   ⌨ I use vscode and vim.
--   ☕ My favorite drink is coffee.
--   🍝 I like food, a lot.
--   👌 Perfectionist.
+Hi!
+I'm Tal.

+I love programming and computers.
+I'm trying to get into more low level computing recently.
+I also like Linux and open source software.
+Some of my other hobbies are coffee (both drinking and brewing), and more recently, model airplanes.
+I also like mathematics and I mainly use vscode.

 ## This blog

 Thought I should mention this, but this blog uses the (excellent) [everforest](https://github.com/sainnhe/everforest) color pallete.
 So props to them!

+I pretty much made this blog to learn svelte & sveltekit, but that means that the code is pretty garbage.
+Thankfully, I wrote it in a such a way that I didn't need to edit the code to make new blog posts.

+I usually will post on here if I either want to share a guide of sorts or something like that.

 ## Languages I know